Archimedean graph

 In the mathematical field of graph theory, an Archimedean graph is a graph that forms the skeleton of one of the Archimedean solids.
 There are 13 Archimedean graphs, and all of them are regular, polyhedral (and therefore by necessity also 3-vertex-connected planar graphs), and also Hamiltonian graphs.

-Along with the 13, the set of infinite prism graphs and antiprism graphs can also be considered Archimedean graphs.
+Along with the 13, the infinite sets of prism graphs and antiprism graphs can also be considered Archimedean graphs.